Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Summary and discussion

 \section{Summary and discussion}

-In this paper, we obtained the mod-2 cohomology rings for all 230 3D space groups (except for the high-degree relations of the \hyperref[subsub:sg226]{No. 226} space group) and studied the connection between cohomology elements and real space lattice structures.
+In this paper, we obtained the mod-2 cohomology rings for all 230 3D space groups and studied the connection between cohomology elements and real space lattice structures.
 For a given lattice symmetry $G$, we demonstrated a way to associate each irreducible Wyckoff position--high symmetry points on the lattice roughly speaking--with a unique element in the third group cohomology of $G$, i.e. a 3-cocycle $\lambda\in H^3(G, \Z_2)$, using the notion of topological invariants.
-We derived this lattice--cohomology (or, more precisely, IWP--3-cocycle) correspondence in the most explicit manner by obtaining the inhomogeneous functions for the 3-cocycles (except for the groups No. \hyperref[subsub:sg225]{225}, \hyperref[subsub:sg227]{227}, and \hyperref[subsub:sg229]{229}).
+We derived this lattice--cohomology (or, more precisely, IWP--3-cocycle) correspondence in the most explicit manner by obtaining the inhomogeneous functions or GAP-computed representative functions for the relevant 3-cocycles.

 This lattice--cohomology (or IWP--3-cocycle) correspondence is the essential mathematical description for Lieb--Schultz--Mattis constraints---namely, the lattice constraints that forbid a magnetic crystal consisting of projective degrees of freedom (such as spin-1/2 moments) to have a unique, symmetric, gapped ground state.
-We assembled the complete set of quantum anomalies that characterize the LSM constraints from the 3-cocycles of the space group cohomology, $\lambda$, and the projective representations of the internal symmetry (assumed to be classified by powers of $\Z_2$).
-We applied these explicit data of quantum anomaly to the study of $(3+1)$-dimensional $\U$ quantum spin liquids on the pyrochlore lattice and compare the results we obtained with projective symmetry group calculations.
+Using the 3-cocycles of the space group cohomology, $\lambda$, together with projective representations of the internal symmetry (assumed to be classified by powers of $\Z_2$), we assembled the cohomological anomaly data predicted by Conjecture~\ref{Thm:LSM3dphys}.
+We applied these explicit data of quantum anomaly to the study of $(3+1)$-dimensional $\U$ quantum spin liquids on the pyrochlore lattice and compared the results we obtained with projective symmetry group calculations.

 We conclude the paper with a few comments and suggestions for future directions.